phetsims/sun/doc/ABSwitch.md

 - ToDo: Add example screen shots

 ## Description Design Considerations
-- The AB-Switch pattern uses a dynamic name to communicate both its current state (A or B) and the option to switch to the other state (A or B), and the name includes teh word "Switch."
+- The AB-Switch pattern uses a dynamic name to communicate both its current state (A or B) and the option to switch to the other state (A or B), and the name includes the word "Switch."
 - The names of each state should be very brief as both names will be included.
 - Naming Template:
     - {Name for A}, Switch to {Name for B}